ricky5962/-Science-Technology-Search-Engine-Development-/README.md

 # Science & Technology Search Engine for Sustainable Development
 Build a searchable collection of science and technology knowledge useful to implement the Sustainable Development Goals.

 This project aims to build a curated collection of content relevant to sustainable development, keeping and categorizing content from high quality sources.
-Such as:

 ## Content resource
  The collection of credictable content including websites belonging to this narrow list of owners: